-The recent attacks in Paris have once again highlighted the need for everyone to remain vigilant and to report suspicious behaviour.
+Attacks in Manchester and London have once again highlighted the need for everyone to remain vigilant and to report suspicious behaviour.
 It is important we are all alert but not alarmed.
-The current threat level to the UK from international violent extremism remains as severe – an attack is highly likely.
+The current threat level to the UK from international violent extremism is Severe – an attack is highly likely.

 As a responsible employer you will want to ensure all your staff have the information needed to help them stay safe.